masbahnana/Community-work/English.md

-## My interests
-My main interest is knowledge sharing!
+Hi!
+I am Natalia Raythz and in this repository you will find all the information about my public lectures (past, present and future).

+## Do you want to invite me to your conference?

-My areas of interest are infrastructure (IaaC), SRE, Automation, DevOps Culture, Data Engineering, Python, Ruby and Rust.
-I also love to talk about diversity, inclusion and accessibility.
+My areas of interest are software testing, infrastructure (IaaS), claud computing, SRE, development in Python and Ruby languages, quality and software engineering.
+I also talk about diversity, accessibility and inclusion.

-## Biografy
-Natalia has been working with infrastructure since 2009, today she works Qualitity Engineer at Red Hat, has extensive experience acting as SysAdmin.
-Former student of physics and today deepening in studying Software Engineering and Architecture.

-Try to be as active as possible in the development communities and always helping open source projects, especially when they need translation.

-She also mentors other black women in the career development field and I have a wonderful event called Tech && Beer.

-In love with cats, pizza, beer and her husband. :D
+To get in touch you can open an issue in this repository or send me an email (natr@hey.com) containing information about the conference.

+Below is my biography in different formats, photo and all my lectures.

 *Note: remember I am an autistic person*

+## Biography

+Natália Raythz is a Brazilian living in Ireland and an IT professional with a background in infrastructure and development, currently working as a Software Quality Engineer at Red Hat.

+Always delving into learning more about SRE, testing software outside the standard of the testing pyramid and automating everything I can.

+ Always trying to be as active as possible in the community as a speaker or giving workshops, but today her main focus is to mentor underrepresented people.
+Today Natalia is a mentor in two projects: Imoye, which is focused on mentoring black women, and + 1Code, which is focused on including peripheral people in the technology area.

+In her free time, Natalia likes to draw, read and go to the Marina (Dun Laoghaire / Ireland).

+## Minibio

+Natália Raythz is a Brazilian who lives in Ireland and an IT professional with an infrastructure and development background, currently working as a Software Quality Engineer at Red Hat.
+Always delving into learning more about SRE, non-standard software testing. pyramid of testing and automating everything you can.

+## Bio for a tweet

+Natalia has been working with infrastructure since 2009 and realized her dream of working with Open Source, RedHat.
+A person passionate about technology and everything she moves Natalia also focuses on mentoring black people in the area.

+### Photo

 ## Bio (280 Characters)
 Natalia has been working with infrastructure since 2009 and realized her dream of working with Open Source, RedHat.
 A person passionate about technology and everything that moves Natalia, also focuses on mentoring black people in the area.